 - You do not have to reset anything in the car for the low coolant warning to go away.
 Once you drive it again, the sensor should read the coolant levels and the coolant light should turn off.

-The first thing you’re going to want to do is to keep an eye on your engine temperature gauge (the location for a S3/RS3 is different, watch this video for how to find it, and watch this video for how to modify the car’s settings via OBD2 to add engine oil temperature to the instrument cluster).
+The first thing you’re going to want to do is to keep an eye on your coolant temperature indicator.
 Coolant has two functions: it keeps the engine from overheating and it protects the engine from freezing in the winter.
 I just started my car after it was sitting for a ~day so the engine is cold.
-After a few minutes, the engine temperature will creep back up to the normal level, which is where it should be while you are driving.
-It’s “okay” to keep driving with the low coolant light on as long as your engine stays at normal operating temperature.
+After a few minutes, the coolant temperature will creep back up to the normal level, which is where it should be while you are driving.
+It’s “okay” to keep driving with the low coolant light on as long as your coolant stays at normal operating temperature.
 You’ll need to keep an eye on it.
 Ideally, you’ll want to check the physical, liquid coolant level as soon as you can for some additional peace of mind.
-If the car doesn’t get to normal operating temperature or if it goes past the midpoint line, that’s a bad sign and you should pull over, open the hood and check the coolant level in the coolant reservoir.
+If the coolant doesn’t get to normal operating temperature or if it goes past the midpoint line, that’s a bad sign and you should pull over, open the hood and check the coolant level in the coolant reservoir.
 Let me show you how to do that now.